Isn’t Internet explorer the worlds first web browser? It’s been there for years, ever since I started using the Internet.

 The NeXTcubes on which the World Wide Web was invented were from NeXT Computer Inc., a company that Steve Jobs had set up after resigning from Apple in 1985.
 The machines ran a Unix-like operating system called NeXTSTEP.
 Though he didn’t have a direct hand in the actual development, we can safely say that the WWW was invented on Steve Jobs’ company computers.

 The original hardware and software that “ran” the World Wide Web still exists at CERN.
 The two NeXT computers are of historical value and their hard drives may still have the original code of the WWW.
-Unfortunately, a few things have been lost to time for good including the very first web page that was put up by Sir Tim Berners-Lee on 6th August 1991.
+Unfortunately, a few things have been lost to time including the very first web site that was put up by Sir Tim Berners-Lee on 20th December 1990.

 Test your knowledge – take the quick web browser quiz.